-Oracle instances (SIDs)
+Configurations with multiple Oracle instances (SIDs)

-Configurations with multiple You can have multiple Oracle instances on a managed LPAR.
-In such cases, the parameter file for each instance must be accessible on all managed LPARs.
+You can have multiple Oracle instances on a virtual machine.
+In such cases, the parameter file for each instance must be accessible on all virtual machines.

 Note: If you installed multiple versions of Oracle on the same system, make sure that the SIDs are unique.